 It is often the case, however, that when we want to tell someone what that person should improve in their behavior, we do not fully achieve the effect we hope for, i.e. usually the person is even more bummed out and does not even feel like making use of our advice.

 So, how to give such feedback that the receiving person can at the same time feel good about it and get enough motivation to improve their work?

-Imagine a situation in which your friend is to perform a speech before a live audience and give a presentation about, let’s say, emotions in advertising.
+Imagine a situation in which your friend is to perform a speech in front of a live audience and give a presentation about, let’s say, emotions in advertising.
 He stands in front of a group and starts speaking.
 You watch his performance and write down the things you notice that he’s doing wrong.
 His speech is not very good: he’s holding hands in his pockets, not making eye contact with the audience and speaking too fast.
 When he’s done with the presentation, he comes straight to you and asks: "How was it?"
 You want him to do better next time, so you tell him what he did wrong: "You spoke a bit too quickly, you used the wrong gestures, and your eyes were fixed on the walls, instead of the audience."

 What is the effect of such feedback?
 By giving such comments on your friend’s actions, you only point to his mistakes and give him negative emotional content.
 Because of the negative emotions he’s getting from you, your friend feels bummed out and isn’t likely to listen to your advice and work on any of these elements.
 You, on the other hand, are surprised with his reaction - after all, you are his friend and you care about him.

 So, how to give feedback?
 First of all, you need to be aware that if you want someone to learn something, that person must be in a positive emotional state.
 Motivation is a positive emotion.
 If you are only going to point out mistakes and pass on negative emotions, in most cases you will not encourage anyone to anything.
 People are not able to learn when they don’t feel well.
 The key here is to associate feedback on what should be done differently with positive emotions.